digia3d/First-Portfolio/README.md

 For this project is used the templates in Figma.
  Set up a linter for HTML and CSS.
 Added a descriptive README file to the project.
 Added 3 files :
 .html file that includes a header .
-.css file that includes flexbox.
+.css file that includes flexbox and media query for responsive design.
 .And README file

 Built With